-Get Out star Allison Williams returns to the horror genre as the talent but troubled cellist, Charlotte, who travels to Shanghai to reconnect with her former mentor Anton (Steven Weber), who runs a cello competition alongside his wife Paloma (Alaina Huffman).
+Get Out and Girls alum Allison Williams returns to the horror genre as Charlotte, a talented but troubled cellist who travels to Shanghai to reconnect with her former mentor Anton (Steven Weber), who runs a cello competition alongside his wife Paloma (Alaina Huffman).
 There, she meets another of Anton’s students Lizzie (Logan Browning), and the two quickly become friends.
-Shortly after their relationships turns sexual, Charlotte agrees to accompany Lizzie across rural China.
-Sounds lovely right?
-Nah, what follows is pure terror.
+After forming a sexual relationship, Charlotte agrees to accompany Lizzie across rural China, which is soon followed by gore and terror.
 If you’re squeamish, don’t watch.
 If you’re not, enjoy!

 The Prom (2020)

 This Broadway adaptation follows four struggling actors as they travel to the conservative town of Edgewater, Indiana, to help a lesbian student (Jo Ellen Pellman) who has been banned from bringing her girlfriend (Ariana DeBose) to prom.
 It’s not as simple as that, however, as their main objective is to repair their scorned public image and renew interest in their flailing careers.
 Meryl Streep leads the cast as Dee Dee Allen, a narcissistic Tony Award-winning actress, Nicole Kidman follows suit as Angie Dickinson, a life-long chorus girl craving more, Andrew Rannells as Trent Oliver, a Juilliard-actor-turned-bartender, and James Corden as an actor in financial ruin.